British International School (Moscow)

 The British International School of Moscow (BIS) is a private international school in Moscow, Russia.
 The school was founded in 1994 to meet the needs of expatriate or Russian parents who wished for their children to be taught in English using the English National Curriculum, as adapted to meet the needs of international pupils.

 Overview

-The majority of students are from Russia, but many are from around the world.
+The majority of students are from Russia and also from around the world.
 The school is split into two regions, with some schools being in the 'North' and the others in the 'South'.
-These campuses are based in many cases are directly adjacent to or close to large industrial areas.
+Some campuses are directly adjacent to, or close to, large industrial areas.